ssertgoz/FiltersAppProject/README.md

 # FiltersAppProject

-A Flutter application with python backend fast APIthat implements various image filters using OpenCV native code and python backend with opencv.
+A Flutter application with python backend fast API that implements various image filters using OpenCV native code and python with opencv.

 ## Features